-Madeline Champagne is a graduate of Wheaton College and a retired computer analyst.
+Madeline Champagne is a retired Computer Systems Analyst.
 She was instrumental in the formation of the Massachusetts Butterfly Club, serving as President or Vice President for seven years.
-For over twenty-five years she has been providing Monarch caterpillars from the wild for classrooms to raise and release back into the wild - to open their eyes and minds and hearts to the fragility and wonder of the natural world around us.
+Since the early 1990’s she has been providing Monarch eggs/caterpillars from the wild for classrooms and families to raise and release back into the wild - to open their eyes and minds and hearts to the fragility and wonder of the natural world around us.
 She has been awarded the DAR Certificate in Recognition of Outstanding Achievement for Environmental Awareness.
-Champagne has been actively involved in The Peace Abbey, nearby towns’ Proposed Gas Pipeline Protest, Walpole Peace & Justice, and Foxboro Democratic Town Committee.
-Since September 2017 she has been a dedicated participant in WDIFY
+Ms. Champagne has been actively involved in The Peace Abbey, nearby towns’ Proposed Gas Pipeline Protest, Walpole Peace & Justice, and Foxboro Democratic Town Committee.

 Joanne Luciano is a Visiting Distinguished Professor at the University of the Virgin Islands where she is creating a curriculum in Data Science that reflected the past twenty years of research.
 Before that, she was at Indiana University and a research associate professor at the Rensselaer Polytechnic Institute Tetherless World Research Constellation.
 Luciano’s research uses computational modeling and the World Wide Web to improve health care and advance medical discovery.
 In addition to her nearly 30 years as a consultant, she held a joint appointment with Harvard Medical School and Massachusetts General Hospital for nine years, where she served as a lecturer and research scientist using computational modeling to study human disease.
 Luciano holds a Ph.D. in Cognitive and Neural Systems from Boston University.

 Award-Winning Author Sandra Elaine Scott is an International Speaker, Corporate Trainer and Life Coach who inspires joy and specializes in helping individuals turn their someday dreams into today’s reality with her unique blend of powerful, captivating stories, positive strategies and practical action steps.
 Sandra believes in the spirit of giving back through the stewardship principles of Time, Talent and Treasure.
 Her former career as a nonprofit director and fundraising professional, along with the legacy of her parents, inspire her to serve as the President of the Friends of the Millis Public Library, sing in the St. Thomas Catholic Church choir and support several charitable organizations serving children, women and seniors.